The next generation of the team arrived in the beginning of october...

 The last weeks I have been mostly out in the mountains.
 First on dog sledding trips from Dividalen in Norway over to the ice hotel in Jukkasjarvi.
 We were lucky and had two grate trips with good weather.

 After the last dog trip I went to the Lyngen alps ski guiding.
 We had two god days.
 Friday the plan was to cross the Lyngen peninsula from Gamvika to Nord-Lenangen over the top of Stor Galten.
-We started in grate weather, but after a few hours snow and wind forced us to take another route than planned.
-But after all a long challenging and interesting day that was ended with good skiing the last 800 m.
+We started in grate weather,

 Saturday we had the most fantastic skiing at Kjostind.